RAMP-PCAR/ramp-pcar-docs/docs/module-overview-en.md

 The module implements the generation of the filter control, and implements the filtering.

-There is currently only layer-level filtering in RAMP.
+There is only layer-level filtering in the Arctic Fox version of RAMP.
 I.e. a layer can be on or off.
 Future versions plan to include more granular filtering, such as by-attribute filters.

 The following actions are performed by the module